mohammadbahadori99/News/README.md

 # Android Clean MVVM architecture

 Hi everyone.
-I'm Mohammad Bahadori a simple android developer. 🧍‍
+I'm Mohammad Bahadori an android developer.

-This is a sample project. 😜
+This is a sample project for practing compose and Clean MVVM.

-Clean MVVM has become one of the standard architectures around which large Android projects are developed.

 ### The basic flow looks like this 😎